 “All poor people are like this.”

 Have you heard these phrases?
 Or have you said any of these phrases, even to yourself?

 We have a strong bent toward generalizing.

-When Jesus came, He advocated and spoke on our behalf.
+When Jesus came, He spoke up on our behalf.
 And He continues to do so.
-He has so much relational influence with the Father that He could speak on our behalf.
+He has so much relational influence with the Father that He can speak on our behalf.
 We also have relational influence with those who are like us.
 This gives us a platform to advocate for those who are different.

 If we claim to have the message of reconciliation (which the Bible says we do), but we keep waiting for others to fix the problem, then how are we representing Christ?